 The Transportation Alliance of San Francisco (TAOSF) was founded on April 8, 2017.
 The group is committed to the idea that to bring about needed transportation improvements it will be necessary to make fundamental changes in the way traffic congestion is handled in San Francisco and in how public transit services are dispensed in San Francisco.
 There have been some improvements in some areas but much more needs to be done and the taxpayers and transit riding public of San Francisco deserve better than they’re currently receiving.

 The TAOSF program (below) is reflective of much deliberation as well as feedback from numerous groups, Muni riders and other interested San Franciscans.
 It was put together during the Summer and early Fall of 2017 and since updated several times.
-It is worthy of serious consideration.

 1.)
 SAN FRANCISCO’S PATH TO LESS CONGESTION